MahdiyarTaghavi/Music-Education-Platform-in-Pandemic-Era/README.md

 # Music-Education-Platform-in-Pandemic-Era
 This project has been written using node.js and WebRTC.
-\n To run it, install dependencies by: npm install Then simply run signaling-server by: npm start
+To run it, install dependencies by: npm install, then simply run signaling-server by: npm start